drdww/OPIM5641/Module1/M1_4/readme.md

-# Probability Distributions and Monte Carlo Simulation
+# The 'Brute Force' Algorithm